LordCatello/ProjectAADS/Problem5/Performance.md

 add_max is slightly better is a lot of cases, but it takes too much time.
 If we can optimize a lot this function we can use it, but probably we can't do it because the complexity is at least quadratic.
 Local max is linear.

+local_max_vertex_cover  -  True  -  92.64  -  4137359.0  -  4.137359
+boolean True instead of "removed" in the edge

+optimized_local_max_vertex_cover  -  True  -  92.36  -  3919518.0  -  3.919518
+optimized the compute_degree function, using sum built-in function edges are inizialized to 1 when they are removed, they are set to 0